Side Effects Compared: Nandrolone Decanoate vs. Phenylpropionate

 Alternative Therapies and Supplements

-1. Aromatase Inhibitors: Drugs like anastrozole can be used to reduce the conversion of nandrolone into estrogen, thereby mitigating estrogenic side effects such as gynecomastia and excessive water retention.
+1. Aromatase Inhibitors: Anastrozole and similar drugs cut the conversion of nandrolone to estrogen, reducing gynecomastia and water retention.

-2. Selective Estrogen Receptor Modulators (SERMs): Compounds such as tamoxifen can help manage or prevent gynecomastia.
+2. Selective Estrogen Receptor Modulators (SERMs): Tamoxifen can manage or prevent gynecomastia.

-3. Liver Protectants: Supplements like milk thistle or N-acetylcysteine can help protect the liver from potential toxicity.
+3. Liver Protectants: Milk thistle and N-acetylcysteine help protect the liver.

-4. Cholesterol Management: Omega-3 supplements and other natural compounds like red yeast rice might help improve lipid profiles.
+4. Cholesterol Management: Omega-3 supplements and red yeast rice can support a better lipid profile.

 Regular Blood Work